 Collaborative Management Programs and funding.
 Currently, local agencies and county departments of human services can enter into memorandums of understanding (MOUs) to promote a collaborative system of local-level interagency oversight groups and individuated service and support teams to coordinate and manage services to children and families.
 By September 1, 2023, the bill requires all counties to establish collaborative management programs (CMPs).
 A CMP must provide services to juveniles who are ages 10 to 12 who are referred to the CMP by the courts or law enforcement in lieu of entering the criminal justice system.
+If a juvenile is referred for an act that would be considered felony sexual assault or unlawful sexual conduct if committed by an adult, the team must refer the child for a sex offender evaluation.
 In addition, the bill allows child victims of crimes committed by juveniles who are ages 10 to 12 to be referred to CMPs.
 CMPs must create individualized support teams to refer children to services; review all referrals; and create plans for those referred.
 If a child does not participate in the plan, the bill requires the support teams to try and provide additional resources, hold a meeting to determine if the team should continue giving resources, or conduct a child abuse assessment or investigation.

-By December 1, 2024, the Department of Human Services (CDHS) must develop a model MOU, a model written procedure to serve the new population, and an information form for law enforcement to file in order to refer juveniles to CMPs.
+By December 1, 2023, the Department of Human Services (CDHS) must develop a model MOU, a model written procedure to serve the new population, and an information form for law enforcement to file in order to refer juveniles to CMPs.
 The bill also requires the General Assembly, on July 1, 2024, and every year thereafter, to appropriate money from the General Fund to the Collaborative Management Cash Fund to fund services for juveniles who are ages 10 to 12 and referred to CMPs.
 With this funding, the CDHS must provide an annual allocation to each CMP.
 Finally, the bill requires the CDHS to collect information on the number of individuals served through CMPs in an annual report.

 Trainings.
 The bill requires the Sex Offender Management Board (SOMB) and the CDHS to provide trainings and develop strategies to integrate treatment and services for children who have engaged in unlawful sexual behavior.
 In addition, the SOMB may update, develop, and revise educational materials.
+The CDHS must also consult with the Colorado Restorative Justice Coordinating Council to develop and implement training for victimized children.